-The society in its onward furtherance has given rise to an indeed potent brewed beverage, coffee, which has a remarkable duende that attracts millions of people across all ages universally.
+In its onward furtherance, society has given rise to a potent brewed beverage, coffee, which has a remarkable duende that attracts millions of people of all ages universally.
 It occupies a far more compelling position than any other beverage.

-Some say that it secures the second position after oil in the list of most valuable commodities today.
-It exceeds many subsidiary foods in terms of palatability owing to its rich flavour and aroma
+Some say it secures the second position after oil in today’s list of most valuable commodities.
+It exceeds many subsidiary foods in terms of palatability owing to its rich flavor and aroma.

 Key Takeaways